developerstudentclubwm/counting-more-cranes/README.md

 5. Run `source ~/miniconda3/etc/profile.d/conda.sh`.
 This will have to be done every time a new lab session is opened.
 6. Install the [nightly build of PyTorch](https://pytorch.org/get-started/locally/) using conda.
 6. Install required packages using `pip install -r lab_requirements.txt`.

+## Running the pipeline
+1. Collect mosaics with the following command: `python3 miscellaneous/collect_2018_mosaics.py [mosaic_directory]`
+2. Make a file called mosaic_filepaths.txt with the filepaths of each mosaic file separated by a newline
+3. Cache tiles by passing mosaic_filepaths.txt to tile_mosaics.py with the following command: `python3 tile_mosaics.py -mf mosaic_filepaths.txt`
+4. Predict the mosaics in mosaic_filepaths.txt with the following command: `python3 full_pipeline.py mosaic_filepaths.txt [MODEL_NAME] [MODEL_FP] [RESULTS_FP]`